awsdocs/amazon-s3-developer-guide/doc_source/replication-walkthrough-2.md

-# Example 2: Configuring Replication When the Source and Destination Buckets Are Owned by Different Accounts<a name="replication-walkthrough-2"></a>
+# Example 2: Configuring replication when the source and destination buckets are owned by different accounts<a name="replication-walkthrough-2"></a>

 Setting up replication when *source* and *destination* buckets are owned by different AWS accounts is similar to setting replication when both buckets are owned by the same account\.
 The only difference is that the *destination* bucket owner must grant the *source* bucket owner permission to replicate objects by adding a bucket policy\.